VIPS (software): Software Design

-Most of libVIPS is written in C. However, there are Python, Ruby, and C++ libraries which can use it.
+Most of libVIPS is written in C, with bindings available for Python, Ruby and several other languages.

 VIPS processes images in small portions (rectangles or groups of lines) and groups of operations are automatically run by separate threads.
 This makes the processing parallel because modern systems run the threads on different cores.
 It also means that image intermediates are small and can easily be stored in RAM.
 This is how multi-GB sized images can be processed on machines efficiently.
 It also uses the smallest storage type for values, so a typical RGB image would use three one byte values but after arithmetic operations these scale up to avoid errors to 16 and 32 bit values.
 The demand-driven design means that if only a certain part of input images are required to compute what is needed, only the required parts are calculated.
 There are many architectural elements which give VIPS its speed including its lack of locks and ability to overlap input and output.
 Most images start as three bytes per pixel (RGB) but when processing VIPS will upsize the elements to 16, 32 or 64 bits each if necessary to avoid clipping/rounding errors.
 This also contributes to the speed and low RAM use.
-Its demand-driven design means that a 1TiB intermediate image may not all be calculated if the output is a small part of it for example.
+Its demand-driven design means that, for example, a very large intermediate image may not be fully calculated if the output target requires just a small part of it.